 Are you wondering what to use instead of chia seeds?
-Get inspired by my recommendations so you can find the best way to substitute for chia seeds in your recipe.
+Get inspired by these suggestions, and find the best substitute for chia seeds for your recipe.

 What are Chia Seeds?